-Liability coverage: In company car insurance policies, there is combined single limit for liability coverage that includes bodily injury liability (BIL) and property damage liability (PDL).
+Liability coverage: In company car insurance policies, there is a combined single limit for liability coverage that includes bodily injury liability (BIL) and property damage liability (PDL).

-Medical payment coverage / personal injury coverage: Pays medical expenses for the drivers and passengers of your covered vehicles during accidents.
+Medical payment coverage/personal injury coverage: Pays medical expenses for the drivers and passengers of your covered vehicles during accidents.

 Collision coverage: Pays for damages to your vehicle after an accident, regardless of fault.

-Uninsured / underinsured motorist coverage: Pays for damages caused by a car accident with an uninsured driver or underinsured driver.
+Uninsured/underinsured motorist coverage: Pays for damages caused by a car accident with an uninsured driver or underinsured driver.

 Commercial policies also offer a number of types of specialized coverage that personal auto policies do not.
 These include: